Lead a Sample Spiritual Deepening Activity (or two or three!)

 Next Steps for Bringing Spiritual Deepening to Your Meeting

 1. The first step to bringing the Spiritual Deepening program to your meeting is to generate interest and excitement among members, attenders, and newcomers of all ages.
-Experience some sample exercises together, distribute the attached flyer, watch the library tour video, and get a feel for the program.
+Experience some sample exercises together, distribute the flyer (link below), watch the library tour video, and get a feel for the program.

 3. The leaders register their small group(s), receive training materials and access to the Spiritual Deepening Library, and are invited to participate in an orientation webinar.